lmora-dev/lmora-dev/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🌎 From Chile with love
-- 🔭 I’m currently learning on Azure
+- 🔭 I’m currently learning blender, and terraform skills
 - 💬 Working on an interview bot (Spanish)
 - 🏋 Fitness, healthy body and mind!
 - 👺 Cosplayer